-("proposed change") can take effect, a draft of the proposed change must have been laid before Parliament, and approved by a resolution of each House.
+- ("proposed change") can take effect, a draft of the proposed change must have been laid before Parliament, and approved by a resolution of each House. - 9.3.

-- 9.3.
 Where a proposed change would be within the legislative competence of the Scottish Parliament, Article 9.2 shall apply with the reference to laying before Parliament taken to mean laying before the Scottish Parliament, and the reference to approval by a resolution of each House taken to mean approval by a resolution of the Scottish Parliament.
 This provision does not affect the requirement for approval of proposed changes by Parliament under Article 9.2 with respect to matters that do not fall within the legislative competence of the Scottish Parliament. - 9.4.
 For the purpose of this Article, "approved" means that at least two-thirds of the members of the House in question or the Scottish Parliament who vote on the motion do so in support of it. - 9.5.
-The Recognition Panel may only propose a change to the terms of this Charter if a resolution has been passed unanimously by all of the Members of the Board, who shall determine the matter at a meeting duly convened for that purpose. - 9.6.
+A proposed change must be ratified by a resolution that has been passed unanimously by all of the Members of the Board, who shall determine the matter at a meeting duly convened for that purpose. - 9.6.
 The provisions of Article 9.2 and 9.3 do not apply to a proposed change to this Charter that is required merely to correct a clerical or typographical error. - 9.7.
 Provided the terms of Article 9.2 and 9.3 have been met, any such addition, supplement, variation or omission shall, when approved by Us, Our Heirs or Successors in Council, become effective so that this Charter shall thenceforth continue and operate as though it had been originally granted and made accordingly.